A clear view of a Woodcock’s spectacular speckled tan, grey, and black camouflage.

 Parking is in gravel lots with no lined/marked spaces, but are very large.
 There are accessible parking signs present.

 Bathrooms: We did not have a tape measure to measure the exact dimensions or height of the sink, but the women's restroom includes a very spacious handicap stall.
 There are no mirrors or hand dryers in the restroom, just two toilet stalls (one handicap), a sink, and a roll of paper towels on a chain by the door.
+These bathrooms are open seasonally, but have historically been available during this event in late March.

 Thank you to the community members who contribute Birdability site reviews to make our local natural spaces more accessible!
 Learn more with the Birdability Accessibility Assessment.